telerik/ajax-docs/getting-started/work-with-controls/security.md

 * [How to encrypt the Telerik appSettings keys]({%slug common-how-to-encrypt-the-telerik-appsettings-keys%}) - In some cases you may want to avoid storing information in plain text to improve security.
 The article will guide you how to do encrypt the appSetting section of the web.config using the aspnet_regiis tool.

-* **Ecrypt ViewState** - ViewState gets encrypted by default after ASP.NET 4.5 and MAC-ed after ASP.NET 4.5.2.
+* **Encrypt ViewState** - ViewState gets encrypted by default after ASP.NET 4.5 and MAC-ed after ASP.NET 4.5.2.
 For the earlier versions you have the options to enable the ViewState encryption by setting the *ViewStateEncryptionMode* and *EnableViewStateMAC* attributes in web.config or page directive as suggested in [Security Briefs - View State Security](https://learn.microsoft.com/en-us/archive/msdn-magazine/2010/july/security-briefs-view-state-security):

  ````XML
 <configuration>